PremPatel011/CS_375_WebDev_Project/README.md

 ### 4. Verify the Connection

-When you start the server (`node server.js`), you should see a message like:
+You can do (`npm run start`), or cd into the app folder and start the server (`node server.js`).
+Once you start the server, you should see a message like:

 ```
 Connected to database garden